The Bodyguard (soundtrack): Music and content

 The Lisa Stansfield recording, "Someday (I'm Coming Back)" was a disco-pop effort, similar to material Stansfield composed for her 1991 album, Real Love while the Kenny G song, "Even If My Heart Would Break", featuring Aaron Neville on vocals, was a middle of the road ballad also featured on the jazz musician's best-selling 1992 album, Breathless, which was released on the same day as The Bodyguard and helped Kenny G later win the American Music Award for Favorite Adult Contemporary Artist, the only award Houston lost out of eight nominations for the soundtrack.
 A second Kenny G ballad, the instrumental "Waiting for You", was featured on a few international issues of the soundtrack.
 Curtis Stigers lent his 1991 rendition of Nick Lowe's "(What's So Funny 'Bout) Peace, Love, and Understanding", while the R&B and dance act The S.O.U.L.
-S.Y.S.T.E.M., recorded the dance tune, "It's Gonna Be a Lovely Day!", which sampled Bill Withers' "Lovely Day".
+S.Y.S.T.E.M., recorded the dance tune, "It's Gonna Be a Lovely Day!", which sampled Bill Withers's "Lovely Day".
 This is then followed by Alan Silvestri's instrumental theme to the film.
 The inclusion of Joe Cocker's "Trust in Me" was arranged by Kevin Costner and featured Canadian singer Sass Jordan as a duet vocalist.